Kinvey/swift-sdk/KinveyKit/Documents/guides/using-coredata-guide/ios-coredata-guide-template.md

         return ids;
      }

+{% callout NOTE %}
-NOTE: If an id is manually assigned, it will be assigned by the backend when the object is saved.
+If an `_id` is not manually assigned by the client, it will be assigned by the backend when the object is saved.
 This means that the child elements should be saved first in order to make sure they have their id fields set before saving the parent object.
+{% endcallout %}

 #### Loads
 Because entities are stored in different collections, we will have to query associated objects separately from the parent object.

 In our example, when the `Recipe` object is loaded, we get back the array of `Ingredient` ids previously stored there.
-Most of the time the application will want those Ingredient objects and not just the ids, this example will fetch those silently in the background and update the `ingredients` set property.
+Most of the time the application will want those Ingredient objects and not just the ids; this example will fetch those silently in the background and update the `ingredients` set property.

     - (void) setIngredientIds:(NSArray *)ingredientIds
     {